MkUnion and state machines in Go

 }

-This code takes all inputs provided in test suit and fuzzy them, apply commands to random states, and records result of those transitions.
+This code takes all inputs provided in the test suite and fuzzes them, applies commands to random states, and records the results of those transitions.

 SelfDocumentStateDiagram

-can be used to compare new generated diagrams to diagrams committed in repository, and fail test if they are different.
-You don't have to use it, but it's good practice to ensure that your state machine is well tested and don't regress without you noticing.
+can be used to compare newly generated diagrams to diagrams committed to the repository and fail the test if they are different.
+You don't have to use it, but it's good practice to ensure that your state machine is well-tested and doesn't regress without you noticing.

 There are two diagrams that are generated.